ciscoheat/superforms-web/src/routes/concepts/spa/+page.md

 # Single-page applications (SPA)

 Even though validation has its place on the server, it's possible to use the whole Superforms library on the client in single page applications.
-A SPA is easy to create with SvelteKit, [fully documented here](https://kit.svelte.dev/docs/single-page-apps).
+A SPA is easy to create with SvelteKit, as [fully documented here](https://kit.svelte.dev/docs/single-page-apps).

 ## Usage